IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 Sharon Kirk Clifton

-Literary Arts; Performing Arts: Spoken Word, Storytelling; Visual Arts: Performance Art, Performers and Writers
+Literary Arts; Performing Arts: Spoken Word, Storytelling; Visual Arts: Performance Art, Performers and Writers; term

 As a “Purveyor of Magic Beans and Seeds of Truth,” I specialize in putting a pulse to the past through first-person storytelling presentations.
 Favorite performances include Jack’s Mama, stories from the Appalachian oral tradition; Abigail Gray: Living under the Drinking Gourd, a program about Indiana’s Underground Railroad that engages audience participation (as most of my shows do); and biblical accounts–my latest being The Innkeeper’s Wife.